|Littleton Post Office, 5753 S. Prince St., c.1940. The post office moved into this new building in 1939.|

 |Today, John Fraser's mural is hung in the City Council chamber at the Littleton Center, 2255 West Berry Avenue.|

 By 1948 the post office had twenty employees and served three rural routes, one star route, a mounted (on a car, not a horse) city route and two city carriers.

 The 1939 building is the major public works project of the Depression era in Littleton.
+In 2019 it was designated a local landmark.
 It continues to serve Littleton residents.
 The Highlands Ranch Post Office, 9609 South University Boulevard was, however, designated the main post office for Littleton in October 1992.
 At that time the postmaster's office was moved to Highlands Ranch.

 |Postmasters who have served Littleton:|

 |29 March 1895||Robert S. Moore, commissioned|

 |27 June 1902||Maud Olmsted, reappointed, P & S (appointed by the President & confirmed by Congress.)|

 |22 June 1906||Clark Z. Cozens, P & S|

 |11 March 1908||Jessie L. Cozens, P & S|

 |1 March 1912||Edward H. Albertson, P & S|